DesignInTheBlack/Elevate/README.md

 **Performance Considerations:**
-- Use rules for complex, related tokens or syntactic relatationships or expanding the syntax.
+- Use rules for syntactic relatationships, expanding the syntax, or to avoid token collisions.
-- Minimize the number of token types and rules as possible to minimize complexity.
+- Minimize the number of token types and rules as possible to limit complexity.